hans-chr-f/komma/README2.md

 - 'correct': a string containing the a norwegian sentence with correct use of comma
 - 'wrong': a string containen the same norwegian sentence with wrong use of comma
-- 'category': an integer indicating the rule testet by the pair of correct and wrong sentences.
+- 'category': an integer indicating the rule tested by the pair of correct and wrong sentences.

 ### Norwegian comma rules
 ```